-- Removing barriers to full and open competition such as unnecessarily restrictive statements of work, overly detailed specification and burdensome contract clauses.
+- Removing barriers to full and open competition, such as unnecessarily restrictive statements of work, overly detailed specifications, and burdensome contract clauses.

-Task Order and Delivery Order Ombudsman are responsible for:
+The Task Order and Delivery Order Ombudsman may also be the agency’s Advocate for Competition as described in Federal Acquisition Regulation Subpart 16.505.
+They are responsible for:

-- Reviewing contractor complaints on task/delivery order contracts;
+- Reviewing contractor complaints regarding task/delivery order contracts.

-- Ensuring all contractors are afforded a fair opportunity to be considered for each task/delivery order, consistent with FAR 16.505(b); and
+- Ensuring all contractors are afforded a fair opportunity to be considered for each task/delivery order.

 - When requested, maintaining strict confidentiality of the contractor requesting assistance.